cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

 ---
-title: Message Handler - Creating and Saving a Game Properly
+title: Message Handler - Create and Save a Game Properly
 order: 7
 description: You create a proper game
 tag: deep-dive
 ---

-# Message Handler - Creating and Saving a Game Properly
+# Message Handler - Create and Save a Game Properly

 <HighlightBox type="synopsis">